ykelly/Math-253-Assignments/README.md

 Whenever you COMMIT your work, it is saved on your own system.

 When you PUSH your work, it is saved to GitHub and the professor has access to it.

+## Assignment Files

+For simplicity, all of the files are being stored in the root directory of this repository.

+* `Assignment-2.Rmd`, `Assignment-3.Rmd`, etc. which will hold your answers to the book exercises.
+* `01-Programming.Rmd`, `02-Programming.Rmd`, etc. which will hold your daily programming work.
+* Your end-of-term project work goes in the `Kaggle` directory.